root-project/root/README/ReleaseNotes/v624/index.md

 ## Math Libraries

 - Update the definitions of the physical constants using the recommended 2018 values from NIST.
- - Use also the new SI definition of base units from 2019, where the Planck constant, the Boltzman constant , the elementary electric charge and the Avogadro constant are exact numerical values.
-See
- <https://en.wikipedia.org/wiki/2019_redefinition_of_the_SI_base_units>.
-Note that with this new definition the functions `TMath::HUncertainty()`, `TMath::KUncertainty()`,
- `TMath::QeUncertainty()` and `TMath::NaUncertainty()` all return a  `0.0` value.
+- Use also the new SI definition of base units from 2019, where the Planck constant, the Boltzmann constant, the elementary electric charge and the Avogadro constant are exact numerical values.
+See <https://en.wikipedia.org/wiki/2019_redefinition_of_the_SI_base_units>.
+Note that with this new definition the functions `TMath::HUncertainty()`, `TMath::KUncertainty()`, `TMath::QeUncertainty()` and `TMath::NaUncertainty()` all return a  `0.0` value.
 - Due to some planned major improvements to `RVec`, the layout of `RVec` objects will change in a backward-incompatible way between v6.24 and v6.26.
   Because of this, we now print a warning if an application is reading or writing a `ROOT::RVec` object from/to a ROOT file.
 We assume this is an exceedingly rare case, as the ROOT interface typically used to manipulate `RVec`s is `RDataFrame`, and `RDataFrame` performs an on-the-fly